 Name of pupil:

 Year Group:

 Date, time of incident/disclosure:

+pate, time of including disclosure.

 Circumstances of incident/disclosure:

 Nature and description of concern:

 Parties involved, including any witnesses to an event and what was said or done and by

 whom:

 Action taken at the time:

 Details of any advice sought, from whom and when:

 Any further action taken:

 Written Report Passed to Designated Teacher: Yes: No:

 If 'No' state reason:

 Date and time of report to the Designated Teacher:

-Written note from staff member placed on pupil's Child Protecti on File
+Written note from staff member placed on pupil's Child Protection File

 Yes No

 If 'No' state reason:

 Name of Staff Member Making the Report:

+Signature of Staff Mombor.

 Signature of Staff Member: Date:

 Signature of Designated Teacher: Date:

-Specific Types of Abuse
+APPENDIX 2 Specific Types of Abuse